galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-taxonomy/tutorial.md

 The expand module is the first analysis step in the metaQuantome analysis workflow, and can be run to analyze differently expressed Taxa in the samples.
 In taxonomy mode, the following information is required apart from metaQuantome databases and samples file: a tab-separated taxonomy annotation file, with a peptide column and a taxonomy annotation column.
 The taxonomic annotations should be the lowest common ancestor (LCA) for each peptide, preferably given as NCBI taxonomy IDs.

-- The name of the peptide column in the taxonomic annotation file (`peptide`).
+- The name of the peptide column in the taxonomic annotation file (`peptide`)
-- The name of the taxonomy annotation column in the taxonomy annotation file (`taxon_id`).
+- The name of the taxonomy annotation column in the taxonomy annotation file (`taxon_id`)
 - The name of the peptide column in the Intensity file (`peptide`)

 > ### {% icon hands_on %} Hands-on: Run metaQuantome expand